google/codeworld/web/help/GuideUnit5.md

       where smallBranch = scaled(branch(n-1), 0.5, 0.5)

-Notice how there's still a *base case*, where a `branch` with depth 0 is just a line.
+Notice how there's still a *base case*, where a `branch` with depth 0 is just a blank picture.
 The *general case* describes what a branch looks like, in terms of simpler branches with lower depth.

 ### Other fractals ###